bbiswal333/Docker/swarm/automation/README.md

 **HighEST Availability**
 - Zookeeper, not Consul
-- Zookeeper and Swarm-Managers in cluster
+- Zookeeper and Swarm-Managers in clusters
-- No load balancer
+- No load balancers
 - Use ./dockerhost.sh as Swarm-Managers clustering service